davepinch/pinchy.cc/content/topics/places/subdivisions/united-states/texas/location/commons.wikimedia.org.md

 ﻿---
 title: "Texas in United States.svg (Wikimedia Commons)"
 author: "https://commons.wikimedia.org/wiki/User:TUBS"
-counterclockwise on the Gulf of Mexico: Tamaulipas in Mexico (location map scheme).svg (Wikimedia Commons)
+clockwise on the Gulf of Mexico: Louisiana in United States.svg (Wikimedia Commons) counterclockwise on the Gulf of Mexico: Tamaulipas in Mexico (location map scheme).svg (Wikimedia Commons)
 license: CC BY-SA 3.0
 location of: